emmt/QuickHeaps.jl/README.md

 ## Priority queues

 Binary heaps can be used to implement simple priority queues.
-Indeed, implementing a priority queue with keys of type `K` and values of type `V`, may be as simple as:
+Indeed, implementing a priority queue, with keys of type `K` and values of type `V`, may be as simple as:

 ```julia